-In these very complicated and challenging times, the best way for you to encourage personal authorship in your loved one is by not taking responsibility for them, and to let them know that you love them and you believe in them and encourage them take action to do the right thing in their life.
+In these very complicated and challenging times, the best way for you to encourage personal authorship in your loved ones is by not taking responsibility for them, and to letting them know that you love them and you believe in them and encourage them to take action to do the right thing in their life.

 How Can You Demonstrate Authorship in Your Own Life?

 The best way to encourage someone else to take responsibility for themselves is to take responsibility for yourself.
 So how can you demonstrate authorship in your own life?
 First, one must realize and embody the understanding that no matter what, one is always the author of one’s own life.
 Nothing can change this fact.
 No matter what you have been through or are up against, it is still you that make the decisions in your life.
 Even avoiding making a decision is a decision in itself!
 Authorship is taking ownership of your behaviour under all circumstances.
 Even when you are in a bad mood, remember, it is your bad mood!
 Realizing and living the reality that no one can force you to feel any particular way, even though it really seems that way sometimes.
 How you feel arises from your interpretation of an event, and you can change your interpretation.